ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/prompts/move`

-Move
+Move a prompt to a folder

-Moves a saved prompt into another folder, or to the root.
-The name is re-validated in the target folder, so the move fails when a prompt of that name is already there.
+Moves a saved prompt into another folder, or to the root when &#x60;folderId&#x60; is omitted or null.
+The name is re-validated in the target folder, so the move fails when a prompt of that name already sits there - rename it first with &#x60;PUT api/2.0/ai/prompts/update&#x60;.
+Nothing about the prompt other than its folder changes.
+The answer carries the moved prompt.

 #### Parameters